ziyi-zhang-mark/iOS/README.md

 let hardness = sender.currentTitle!    // convert optional to string
 let result = eggTimes[hardness]!  // result is Int type

-// ways to check the optional to see if it contains an object let myOptional: String? myOptional = nil
+// 5 ways to check an optional to see if it contains an object let myOptional: String? myOptional = nil
 // 1. force unwrapping